Package insert / prescribing information

-Betamethasone Dipropionate Ointment is a high-potency corticosteroid indicated for relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses in patients 13 years and older.
+Topical corticosteroids are indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.

 Systemic absorption of topical corticosteroids has produced reversible hypothalamic - pituitary-adrenal (HPA) axis suppression, manifestations of Cushing's syndrome, hyperglycemia, and glucosuria in some patients.

-Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area should be evaluated periodically for evidence of HPA axis suppression by using the urinary-free cortisol and ACTH stimulation tests.
+Therefore, patients receiving a large dose of a potent topical steroid applied to a large surface area should be evaluated periodically for evidence of HPA axis suppression by using the urinary free cortisol and ACTH stimulation tests.
 If HPA axis suppression is noted, an attempt should be made to withdraw the drug, to reduce the frequency of application, or to substitute a less potent steroid.

 Recovery of HPA axis function is generally prompt and complete upon discontinuation of the drug.
-In an open-label pediatric study of 53 evaluable patients, of the 15 patients who showed evidence of suppression, 2 patients were tested 2 weeks after discontinuation of Betamethasone Dipropionate Ointment, and both patients showed recovery of HPA axis function.
 Infrequently, signs and symptoms of steroid withdrawal may occur, requiring supplemental systemic corticosteroids.

-If irritation develops, topical corticosteroids should be discontinued and appropriate therapy instituted.
+Children may absorb proportionally larger amounts of topical corticosteroids and thus be more susceptible to systemic toxicity (See PRECAUTIONS—Pediatric Use).
+If irritation develops, topical corticosteroids should be discontinued, and appropriate therapy instituted.